 - gain an up-to-date interdisciplinary understanding of the field of language evolution

-- gain the ability to extract the important points from a research paper and summarise that paper in a presentation
+- extract the important points from a research paper and summarise that paper in a presentation

 - gain effective skills for debate and discussion of both pros and cons of a particular argument